June 30, 2024 flowers that attract butterflies to your garden

 Light: Full sun

-Water: Moderate; water regularly but allow the soil to dry out between watering
+Water: Moderate; water regularly but allow the soil to dry out between each watering

 Care Tips

-Prune regularly to keep the plant compact and promote more blooms.
-Be cautious as Lantana can be invasive in some regions.
+Prune Lantana regularly to keep it compact.
+This will help more flowers to blooms.
+Also be careful as it can be invasive in some regions.

 Coneflower (Echinacea)